 So we're presuming you'll use them to the broadest advantage.

-We've said that you can look for any intervals, and the shapes will illuminate the context around you.
-So then at the same time, you can find any smaller anchor shape that is just a part of one of the complete shapes.
+We've said that you can look for any musical figures, and the shapes are constructed by them.
+So that means you can find any smaller anchor shape that is just a part of one of the complete shapes.

-The highlighted chord line in the diagrams is also probably played quite a lot.
-So that is another anchor shape with gravity.
-So is any chord; and, as we've mentioned, any interval, at any distance, which can show you any following scale tone to move towards.
+The highlighted chord line in the diagrams is also probably played quite a lot; so that is another anchor shape with gravity.
+So is any chord; and, as we've mentioned, any interval, at any distance.

-You can also use a full neck diagram to visualize how you might shift between and through positions (or, find your own anchors) and become familiar through playing.
-If you keep things in perspective, you will see that it's more of a consternation to worry about "moving around", or, "finding anchors" around a diagram: more will be illuminated with our method.
+You can also use a full neck diagram to visualize how you might shift between and through positions (or, find your own anchors), and become familiar through playing.
+If you keep things in perspective, you will see that it's more of a consternation to worry about "moving shapes around", or, "finding anchors" around a diagram: more freedom from just boxy shapes will be illuminated with our method.

 Let us note here also, that if we consider a whole chord shape, or a chord diagram; then that chord's shape, without altered tones, does appear here too!
 So, it appears that the shapes could be found by starting from the chords too! … And chords can be found in the shapes!